NixOS/nix.dev/source/contributing/how-to-get-help.md

 - [Matrix]

-  Matrix is used for direct messages and short-lived, timely exchanges.
+  Matrix is used for short-lived, timely exchanges, and direct messages.

   To contact a maintainer, use their Matrix handle found in the [`maintainers-list.nix` file][maintainers-list].
   If no Matrix handle is present for a specific maintainer, try searching for their GitHub username, as most people tend to use the same one across channels.